tudelft-iv/RTCnet/README.md

 # Description
-This repository will contain the code used in our manuscript entitled
+This repository will contain the code of RTCnet from our manuscript entitled
 ***"CNN-based Road User Detection using the 3D Radar Cube"***. after it is accepted and published.
 The paper was submitted to Robotics and Automation Letters (RA-L).